Undergraduate education: Asia

-Bangladeshi system
+Bangladesh

-In Bangladesh, 3-year undergraduate programs are known as Degree (Pass) courses and 4-year undergraduate programs are known as Honours courses.
+In Bangladesh, three-year undergraduate programs are known as Degree (Pass) courses and four-year undergraduate programs are known as Honours courses.

-Hong Kong system
+Hong Kong

 In Hong Kong, the English system is followed.
 Students sit for the Certificate of Education examinations at around sixteen years of age, and the Advanced-level, or A-level examinations at around eighteen, then follow by three years of undergraduate education, except for a few specific fields, such as medicine, nursing and law.
 This is due to be changed, with five-year secondary education and two-year matriculation examination combined and shortened to six years matriculation, and undergraduate education lengthened to four years.
 Students may be able to receive general education in their first years in universities, more akin to the North American system.
 The first batch of students under the new system will enter universities in 2012.

 Alternatives are undergraduate certificates or diplomas, with some equivalent to associate degree in educational level.

-Indian system
+India

 India's higher education system is the third largest in the world, next to the United States and China.
-The main governing body at the tertiary level is the University Grants Commission, which enforces its standards, advises the government, and helps coordinate between the centre and the state.
-Accreditation for higher learning is overseen by 15 autonomous institutions established by the University Grants Commission (UGC).
+The main governing body at the tertiary level is the University Grants Commission (UGC), which enforces its standards, advises the government, and helps coordinate between the centre and the state.
+Accreditation for higher learning is overseen by 15 autonomous institutions established by the UGC.

-In India the Graduation system is classified into two parts: Undergraduate (UG) and Postgraduate (PG).
+In India, the graduation system is classified into two parts: Undergraduate (UG) and Postgraduate (PG).
 It takes three or four years to complete an undergraduate degree.
 The three-year undergraduate programs are mostly in the fields of arts, commerce, science etc., and the four-year programs are mostly in the fields of technology, engineering, pharmaceutical sciences, agriculture etc. However, for medicine, law and architecture, the period has been five years.
 The possessor of the first UG is referred to as graduate and that of the PG degree as post-graduate.
 Other than UG and PG there are various 1 to 2 year diploma courses available.

 Indian higher education system has expanded at a fast pace by adding nearly 20,000 colleges and more than 8 million students in a decade from 2000–01 to 2010–11.
 As of 2020, India has over 1000 universities, with a break up of 54 central universities, 416 state universities, 125 deemed universities, 361 private universities, 7 Institute under State Legislature Act, and 159 Institutes of National Importance which include IIMs, AIIMS, IITs, IIITs, IISERs and NITs among others.
 Other institutions include 52,627 colleges as government degree colleges, private colleges, standalone institutes and post-graduate research institutions, functioning under these universities as reported by the MHRD in 2020.
 Colleges may be Autonomous, i.e. empowered to examine their own degrees, up to PhD level in some cases, or non-autonomous, in which case their examinations are under the supervision of the university to which they are affiliated; in either case, however, degrees are awarded in the name of the university rather than the college.